harshdevgoyal/Image-Classifier-Web/README.md

 # Image-Classifier-Web

-A simple web interface for image classification using mobilenet model from Tensorflow.js.
+<h3>A simple web interface for image classification using mobilenet model from Tensorflow.js.</h3>
 Pure HTML, CSS, and JS.
 Open index.html to browser and upload your images to test!